saulgreenberg/Timelapse/SQLiteNeededFixes.md

   that still fails, fall through to `TimelapseNeedsToShutDownDataWriteErrorDialog` exactly as before.

-Build verified (0 warnings/errors).
-Manual end-to-end test (trigger a failure, click Retry, confirm one more attempt, confirm fatal dialog still appears if that fails too) not yet done — would need a real or simulated lock-contention scenario to trigger the failure path in the first place.
+Build verified (0 warnings/errors). **Manual end-to-end test done and passed (2026-07-14):** opened a real test project (`C:\Users\saulg\Desktop\TestSets\PracticeImageSet`), held an OS-level exclusive lock (`FileShare.None`) on `TimelapseData.ddb` from a separate process, then changed the sort order in the running app (triggers `UpdateSyncImageSetToDatabase`).
+Confirmed: the new Retry dialog appeared (not the fatal one) once the automatic internal retries were exhausted; clicking Retry made one more attempt; since the lock was still held throughout, that attempt also failed and correctly fell through to the existing `TimelapseNeedsToShutDownDataWriteErrorDialog`, which shut the app down as designed.
+The "retry succeeds because the lock clears in time" branch was not separately tested (would require releasing the lock mid-dialog) — user confirmed this wasn't necessary given the fallback path is now verified working end-to-end.

 ### Critical files